petermann/masks-form-fields/trunk/readme.txt

 == Upgrade Notice ==

-= 1.9 =
+= 1.12.2 =
-* Fixed conflict with another library.
+* Add the clearIfNotMatch option to the Brazilian masks: CEP, CPF, CNPJ, and phone number.
-* Tested in WordPress 5.9
+* Tested in WordPress 6.8

 == Credits ==